ahm3d19/mentormind-app/README.md

 ### Note

-First run Backend then Frontend because after 15 min its going to sleep mode so its essential to run first backend then frontend
+Run the Backend first, followed by the Frontend.
+This is essential because the backend service enters a sleep mode due to 15 min of inactivity

 ### Backend